MicrosoftDocs/memdocs/memdocs/intune/protect/windows-10-expedite-updates.md

 2. Select **Devices** > **Monitor**.

-3. In the list of monitoring reports, scroll to the Software updates section and select **Expedited update failures**.
+3. In the list of monitoring reports, scroll to the Software updates section and select **Quality update failures**.

 4. From the list of profiles that is shown on the right side of the page, select a profile to see results.